-The equilibrium contract terms negotiated between VC and entrepreneur depend on their respective qualities, and there are important interactions and trade-offs between cash flow and control rights.
+We find that the equilibrium contract terms negotiated between VC and entrepreneur depend on their respective qualities.
+There are also important interactions and trade-offs between cash flow and control rights.
 Entrepreneurs (VCs) match with a range of counterparties between an upper and lower quality threshold.
 While these ranges generally increase in the entrepreneur's (VC's) quality, endogenous contracting introduces exceptions to this rule, and positively assortative matching does not necessarily hold.
-An entrepreneur who matches with her lowest acceptable quality VC negotiates a contract with pay-to-play but no participation or VC board seats, and a low VC equity share.
-As the same entrepreneur matches with a VC of progressively higher quality, the VC's equity share rises.
-Additionally, the VC has progressively more bargaining power to first drop pay-to-play, then negotiate for board seats, and finally additionally negotiate for participation.
+An entrepreneur who matches with her lowest acceptable quality VC negotiates a contract with pay-to-play but with a low VC equity share and without participation rights or VC board seats.
+As the same entrepreneur matches with a VC of increasingly higher quality, the VC's equity share rises.
+Additionally, the VC has progressively more bargaining power to first drop pay-to-play, then negotiate for board seats, and finally negotiate additionally for participation.

 The model does not identify the mechanisms driving these results, but we offer the following observations.
-The increased VC cash flow rights of participation explains the increase in the fraction of firm value that goes to the VC.
-But the channel through which participation reduces total value is less clear.
-The traditional view is that participation induces the entrepreneur to exert more effort, but this may be offset by, for example, asset substitution incentives from the debt-like features of participation rights, or preferences for window-dressing that stem from such features (Cornelli and Yosha, 2003).
-VC board seats can move a higher fraction of value to VCs through increased control rights.
-At the same time, they may reduce overall value by reducing incentives for entrepreneurs to exert effort because they have less control over key decisions, and are possibly over-monitored (Burkart, Gromb, and Panunzi, 1997; Zhu, 2019), offsetting value creation effects from improved governance and monitoring.
+First, the increased VC cash flow rights of the participation term explain the increase in the fraction of firm value that goes to the VC.
+However, the channel through which participation rights reduce total value is less clear.
+The traditional view is that participation induces the entrepreneur to exert more effort, but this may be offset by, for example, asset substitution incentives from the debt-like features of participation rights or preferences for window-dressing that stem from such features (Cornelli and Yosha, 2003).
+Second, VC board seats can move a higher fraction of value to VCs through increased control rights.
+At the same time, board seats may reduce overall value by reducing incentives for entrepreneurs to exert effort because they have less control over key decisions, and are possibly over-monitored (Burkart, Gromb, and Panunzi, 1997; Kaplan and Strömberg, 2004; Zhu, 2019).
+This value reduction may offset any value creation from improved governance and monitoring.
 In a large survey by Gompers, Gornall, Kaplan, and Strebulaev (2019), 33% of VCs reported that the board of directors was an important factor contributing to failed investments, slightly higher than the proportion that rates the board as having contributed to success.
-This explanation is consistent with the observation that VC board seats are not included in every deal, and that they can be value-increasing in deals involving high-quality VCs.
-Pay-to-play shifts a higher fraction of value to the entrepreneur, because cash flow and/or control rights are returned to the entrepreneur if the VC chooses not to participate in a subsequent financing round, and may increase firm value due to increased incentives to exert effort on the part of the entrepreneur.
-The above results also speak to the tension in the literature between models that predict that cash flow and control rights should come together to assign control to investors with equity-like claims (Berglöf, 1994, Kalay and Zender, 1997, and Biais and Casamatta, 1999) and models that allocate contingent control to investors with debt-like claims in the presence of costly monitoring (Townsend, 1979, Diamond, 1984, Gale and Hellwig, 1985).
+This explanation is consistent with the observation that VC board seats are not included in every deal and that they can be value-increasing in deals involving highquality VCs.
+Next, we observe that pay-to-play shifts a higher fraction of value to the entrepreneur because cash flow and/or control rights are returned to the entrepreneur if the VC chooses not to participate in a subsequent financing round.
+In turn, pay-to-play may increase firm value due to increased incentives to exert effort on the part of the entrepreneur.
+Finally, the results on interactions among contact terms also speak to the tension in the literature between models that predict that cash flow and control rights should come together to assign control to investors with equity-like claims (Berglöf, 1994, Kalay and Zender, 1997, and Biais and Casamatta, 1999) and models that allocate contingent control to investors with debt-like claims in the presence of costly monitoring (Townsend, 1979, Diamond, 1984, Gale and Hellwig, 1985).
 In the entrepreneurial finance setting considered here, the evidence favors the latter set of models.